guilhemtapie/Tapid19/README.md

               k1 (or k2) represent the measure :
                   -k1 = 0 : closing schools
                   -k1 = 1: confinement
-                  -k1 = 2 : quarantine (not optimized without user interface because you can not select the area of quarantine)
+                  -k1 = 2 : quarantine (you have to modify coord_quarantine : [xmin,ymin,xmax,ymax])
                   -k1 = 3 : barrier gestures
-                  -k1 = 4 : isolation for a class of age (not optimized without user interface because you can not select the age)
+                  -k1 = 4 : isolation for a class of age (you have to modify class_age :  0 for child, 1 for adult, 2 for old people)
                   -k1 = 5 : isolation of infected

 THIRD : To run the program you have to copy in the console these different command depending of what you want :